 Human papillomavirus (HPV) is the most common sexually transmitted infection: Indeed, the Center for Disease Control and Prevention states that nearly all sexually active people get it at some point in their lives.
-Dr. Elizabeth Eden’s practice in Sutton Place, New York, provides extensive expertise in the management of HPV, carefully monitoring the symptoms and issues associated with the virus and mitigating any long-lasting effects.
+Dr. Elizabeth Eden’s practice in Sutton Place and Midtown East, New York, provides extensive expertise in the management of HPV, carefully monitoring the symptoms and issues associated with the virus and mitigating any long-lasting effects.

 There are many different types of HPV, and nearly 80 million Americans have the virus.
 HPV is sexually transmitted through intercourse, both vaginally and annually, as well as orally.